CodeWringer/ambersteel/documents/en/ruleset/rules.md

 Rules discussions and looking up rules is best kept for later.
 Keep the game flowing or else risk losing the interest of your players!
 That means making a ruling now, based on what you *think* might be the right call in the given situation.
 Then, later, when the players are busy, or when you're taking a break, you can look up what the right rule might have been.

 When a player tries to argue a ruling, they're violating the unspoken social contract.
 Tell them it's time to move on and address their questions and concerns after the session.

+### Your Players
+The game can only happen, because of your players - the people willing to be at your table and engage with your game.
+Treat them with the same respect you expect from them.

+You're primarily running this game for your players - without them, you might as well write a book, instead.
+Therefore it should be your top priority to keep them entertained and focused on the game, or else you risk losing them.

+Understand how your players think and how they enjoy their table-top role-playing game experience.
+If they like combat and loathe interacting with **NPC**s, you can cater to that and present them with lots of *interesting* combat scenarios.
+On the other hand, if they love to role-play, they'll probably enjoy meeting and interacting with **NPC**s.

+Figuring out how to get your players engaged in your game and noticing that engagement, can be a very rewarding sensation.
+It is a sign of a fun and worth-while experience.

+But not just the conflicts within game itself require your attention.
+When two players fight, you'll have to step in, if they can't resolve the matter themselves.
+Try to mediate, when possible.
+And have the wisdom to tell when reconciliation is impossible.
+As difficult as it may be, sometimes you'll have to let a player go, if they don't fit into the group.

+Besides the mediator, you're also the moderator.
+Make sure your players are respectful towards each other, as well, by stopping players talking over each other.

+This, and all the tips in the *your game* section serve as tools to keep the game paced well and filled with interesting and engaging content.
+A well-paced game is one that keeps the players' interest.

+## How To Master Your Game
+While the previous section gives a broad overview of the expectations of a **GM**, this sections aims to help you fulfill those expectations.

+### Starting Your Session
+* Have players recap last session
+  * Correct only crucial plot points
+* Have players read out their ambition, beliefs and instincts TODO

+### Your Session
+TODO

+* Fate Points
+* Combat
+* Tests and choosing **Ob**
+* Magic
+* Challenging PC ambitions, beliefs and instincts
+* The appendix

 #### Challenging Your Players
 You have two means of challenging (= engaging) your players: *mechanical challenges* and *narrative challenges*.